Difference Between Revenue vs Income

 Let us study much more about revenue and income in detail:

 - This should not be confused with profit.
-As this figure includes costs and expenses which are related to that period, it is just considered as total sales.
+As this figure includes costs and expenses related to that period, it is considered total sales.
 This is the beginning point of a profit and loss statement.

-- There are different levels at which each type of cost and expenses are subtracted from revenue (profit is calculated at each level).
-Net Profit is also derived to calculate the payout to be made by a company to its stockholders.
+- There are different levels at which each type of cost and expense is subtracted from revenue (profit is calculated at each level).
+Net Profit is also derived from calculating the payout to be made by a company to its stockholders.

 Consider the below hypothetical example of a Profit and Loss statement: